qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 transferred shard indexing process is keeping up before performing a final switch.
 The method has two common disadvantages: 1.
 It does not transfer index or quantization data, meaning that the shard has to be optimized again on the new node, which can be very expensive.
-2. The consistency and ordering guarantees are `weak`[^unordered], which is not suitable for some applications.
+2. The ordering guarantees are `weak`[^unordered], which is not suitable for some applications.
 Because it is so simple, it's also very robust, making it a reliable choice if the above cons are acceptable in your use case.
 If your cluster is unstable and out of resources, it's probably best to use the `stream_records` transfer method, because it is unlikely to fail.

 The `snapshot` transfer method utilizes [snapshots](../../concepts/snapshots/) to transfer a shard.
 A snapshot is created automatically.
 It is then transferred and restored on the target node.
 After this is done, the snapshot is removed from both nodes.
 While the snapshot/transfer/restore operation is happening, the source node queues up all new operations.
 All queued updates are then sent in